 Improves the performance of spin-wait loops.
-When executing a "spin-wait loop," a Pentium 4 or Intel Xeon processor suffers a severe performance penalty when exiting the loop because it detects a possible memory order violation.
+When executing a "spin-wait loop," processors will suffer a severe performance penalty when exiting the loop because it detects a possible memory order violation.
 The PAUSE instruction provides a hint to the processor that the code sequence is a spin-wait loop.
 The processor uses this hint to avoid the memory order violation in most situations, which greatly improves processor performance.
 For this reason, it is recommended that a PAUSE instruction be placed in all spin-wait loops.

-An additional function of the PAUSE instruction is to reduce the power consumed by a Pentium 4 processor while executing a spin loop.
-The Pentium 4 processor can execute a spin-wait loop extremely quickly, causing the processor to consume a lot of power while it waits for the resource it is spinning on to become available.
+An additional function of the PAUSE instruction is to reduce the power consumed by a processor while executing a spin loop.
+A processor can execute a spin-wait loop extremely quickly, causing the processor to consume a lot of power while it waits for the resource it is spinning on to become available.
 Inserting a pause instruction in a spin-wait loop greatly reduces the processor's power consumption.

 This instruction was introduced in the Pentium 4 processors, but is backward compatible with all IA-32 processors.
 In earlier IA-32 processors, the PAUSE instruction operates like a NOP instruction.
-The Pentium 4 and Intel Xeon processors implement the PAUSE instruction as a pre-defined delay.
+The Pentium 4 and Intel Xeon processors implement the PAUSE instruction as a delay.
 The delay is finite and can be zero for some processors.
 This instruction does not change the architectural state of the processor (that is, it performs essentially a delaying no-op operation).